A memoir of exile and rebellion—

 He got a job at Fred Meyer[9] pushing carts and

-He dreamed of making at least enough money to rent
+He planned to make at least enough money to rent

 a jet ski and ride down the Willamette River—